Council Plan 2015-2017

 - How these were identified

 We will judge whether we have been successful by monitoring our progress against agreed outcome indicators and targets, which will help us measure the difference we have made for local people.
-Targets have only being agreed for the current financial year.
-This reflects ongoing work within the Council to reshape services to meet the unprecedented financial challenges ahead whilst prioritising the most vulnerable.
-Once these decisions have been taken, targets for subsequent years will be established in line with a long term strategy that sets out how we will address the challenges that will face our communities within the budget available.
+Targets have been set for the next financial year.
+This reflects ongoing work within the Council to reshape services to meet the financial challenges ahead whilst prioritising the most vulnerable.
+As these decisions are taken, targets for subsequent years will be established.
 To performance manage this work, Members and officers of the Council will also monitor and report on:

 - Improvement activity – the projects and improvements that are being planned and delivered to support, influence or deliver improvements in identified outcomes.

 - Performance measures – measures of how well improvement activity has been delivered.

 The Council will use this document to plan and manage its priorities, improvement activity and service delivery at a strategic level.
 It is also supported by strategies and plans that contain a far greater level of detail and are regularly reviewed.
 As such the Council Plan is a living document that must respond to the changing local, regional and national context.
 It will be formally updated at the start of each financial year.
 Some people or groups of people are statistically less likely to benefit from services because of their personal characteristics.
 The Council’s Strategic Equality Plan describes the strategic actions that we will take to address any inequality.